 The statement of net position provides the perspective of the District as a whole.
-Table A-3 provides a summary of the District's net position as of June 30, 2018 and 2017.
+Table A-3 provides a summary of the District's governmental activities net position as of June 30, 2019 and 2018.

 Table A-3

 Elkton Pigeon Bay Port Laker Schools

 Net Position